Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/ApiCop/Listeners/TextFileApiCopListener.md

 [TextApiCopListenerBase](/Catel.Core\Catel\ApiCop\TextApiCopListenerBase.md)

-[IApiCopListener](#) implementation which writes all results to a text file.If no`FileStream` is available in the target platform, this will write to a memory stream.
+[IApiCopListener](#) implementation which writes all results to a text file.
+If no`FileStream` is available in the target platform, this will write to a memory stream.